William Barry, Managing Director

 Richard has over 14 years’ experience in project development, financing, engineering and construction management across emerging markets in Asia, the Middle East and Africa.

-In 2013 Richard joined private equity firm Berkeley Energy, where he supported the development, financing and construction of hydro and wind investments in India and the Philippines, before relocating to Kenya to help raise the $200 million Africa Renewable Energy Fund and lead the development of a number of hydro, wind and geothermal investments in East Africa.
+Prior to NSE, he was a Project Manager with Berkeley Energy, where he managed the development, financing and construction of hydro and wind investments in India and the Philippines, before relocating to Kenya to help raise Berkeley's $200 million Africa Renewable Energy Fund, a private equity fund dedicated to renewable energy in Sub-Saharan Africa, and lead the development of a number of hydro, wind and geothermal investments in East Africa.

 Camille Astier, Legal Director

-More recently Camille was General Counsel of the Africa Renewable Energy Fund, a private equity fund dedicated to renewable energy in Sub-Saharan Africa, where she was responsible for all legal matters, including structuring new transactions, negotiating acquisition and financing documents, and compliance.
+Prior to her appointment at NSE, Camille was General Counsel of the Africa Renewable Energy Fund, where she was responsible for all legal matters, including structuring new transactions, negotiating acquisition and financing documents, and compliance.